Stuart Wise

 Stuart Wise (born 4 April 1984) is an English former footballer who plays for Stokesley as a defender and a striker.
 He started his career with York City, making his first team debut in 2002.
 He played 35 games for York before leaving in 2004 to continue his career as a semi-professional.
+In 2023, he began coaching young players in his own academy W2 Football Academy.

 Career

 Born in Middlesbrough, Wise began his career with the youth system of York City after signing as a schoolboy.
 He made his first team debut as a substitute in a 2–1 defeat to Luton Town on 23 February 2002 and impressed manager Terry Dolan.
 He signed a professional contract with York in May 2003.
 He was substituted in a 1–0 victory over Huddersfield Town in August after suffering a knee injury.
 He made his return in a 2–1 defeat to Rochdale, before being sent off following a fracas with Paul Connor.
 He scored after five minutes against Leyton Orient in May 2004, which finished as a 2–1 defeat, a result that confirmed York's relegation to the Conference National.
 He was told to lose weight to win a new contract at the end of the 2003–04 season, although he decided to leave the club and enroll on a machinery qualification and play as a semi-professional.
 He made 35 appearances for York in all competitions.
 Wise later played non-League football with West Auckland Town and Gateshead.
 He plays for Northern League Division Two team Stokesley as of 2010.

+In July 2023, Wise and David Wheater set up W2 Football Academy for boys and girls aged 5 to 11 with the duo coaching them.